0xmetaschool/Learning-Projects/Build a Semi-Fungible ERC404 Tokens' Marketplace/3 Build the MarketPlace/1 Build the Token - I.md

 ## Create Token.sol

 First of all, head back to your `erc404-nftmarketplace-boilerplate` hardhat project.
-Move to the `contracts` folder and create a file named `Token.sol`.
+Navigate to the `contracts/Token.sol` file.
+We will add the token code in this file.
+If it is not created, create one like this:

 ![file-struct-1.png](https://github.com/0xmetaschool/Learning-Projects/blob/main/assests_for_all/assests_for_erc404/3%20Build%20the%20MarketPlace/1%20Build%20the%20Token%20-%20I/file-struct-1.png?raw=true)